 How can I appply for a home improvement loan?

 Applying for an online loan same day with Cashfloat to pay for home improvements is really easy.
 All you need to do get onto our application form and complete the application which should take you around 3-5 minutes.
 Remember, only apply for the amount you will need for your renovations.
 The bigger your loan, the more interest you will pay.
 Have bad credit?
 No worries!
 We like to help people with all kinds of credit scores.
 Apply today and recieve from £200 – £1000*.
 We do our best that the money reaches your account the same day.

 If you have any queries during the application process, we are available to help you.
-Feel free to email us at email@example.com and we will respond within 24 hours (weekends and public holidays excluded).
+Feel free to email us at firstname.lastname@example.org and we will respond within 24 hours of your loan query (weekends and public holidays excluded).
 In order to take out a home improvement loan with Cashfloat there are some criteria you must meet: